vanderlee/PHPSwaggerGen/README.md

 	Optionally followed by a description text.

 	For `oauth2`, you must set the flow type `implicit`, `password`, `application` or `accesscode`.
-For type `password` you must specify two URL's, for authorization and token respectively, for the other types only one URL is needed.
+For type `accesscode` you must specify two URL's, for authorization and token respectively, for the other types only one URL is needed.
 Optionally follow with a description text.
 You may need to add scopes using the `scope` command afterwards.